alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 sh-4.4# *dd bs=4M if=/OS.raw of=/dev/nvme0n1 iflag=fullblock oflag=sync*

-Once the DPU rebooted, on boot press ‘e’ and replaced console=ttyS0 to console=hvc0 in the grub.
+Once the DPU rebooted, on boot press ‘e’ and replace *console=ttyS0* to *console=hvc0* in the grub.

-After boot you have to update/add the same console=hvc0 in /etc/default/grub and execute :
+After boot you have to update/add the same console=hvc0 in /etc/default/grub and execute:

 On SP6: *grub2-mkconfig -o /boot/grub/grub.cfg*

 On SLE-Micro: *transactional-update grub.cfg*

 The default credentials are root/linux.